 While the initial refrigerated storage AS/RSs were constructed during a brief period in the 1970s, construction was suspended due to the fact that profitability was low.
 However, profitability was improved with the progress of refrigeration technologies and changes in the social and logistics environment, and, as a result, construction demand grew for automated warehouses for industries, including food wholesaling and marine products processing, from the 1990s.

 In semiconductor manufacturing, demand for high levels of cleanness within the manufacturing process grew with the increase in the level of integration .
 As workers were the largest source of dust within cleanrooms, it was necessary to adopt unmanned operations for interbay transport and interbay buffers.
-The cleanroom AS/RS Clean Stocker (CLS) was developed as an interbay buffer facility.
-Currently, many CLS have been adopted at work sites in countries around the world, including those of major semiconductor manufacturers.
-In addition, these technologies have been used in production lines for LCD and PDP.
+The cleanroom AS/RS Clean Stocker was developed as an interbay buffer and is currently in operation at many plants around the world, including those of major semiconductor manufacturers.
+In addition, this same technology has also been used in production lines for flat panel displays and OLED panels.

 Enhancement of Peripheral Equipment, such as STVs and Robots